Sheryl Shade: Hi, Aimee. Aimee Mullins: Hi.

 (Laughter)

-No, these are my cosmetic legs, actually, and they’re absolutely beautiful.
-You’ve to come up and see them.
-There are hair follicles on them, and can paint my toenails.
+No, these are my cosmetic legs, actually, and they’re beautiful.
+You’ve got to come up and see them. are hair follicles on them, and I can paint toenails.
 And, seriously, like, I can wear heels.
-Like, you don’t understand what that’s like to be able to just go into a shoe store buy whatever you want.
+Like, you guys don’t what that’s like to be able to just go into a shoe and buy whatever you want.
 SS: You got to pick your height?
-AM: I to pick my height, exactly.
+AM: I got pick my height, exactly.

 (Laughter)

 Patrick Ewing, who played for Georgetown in ’80s, comes back every summer.
-And I had incessant fun making fun him in the training room because he’d come in with injuries.
+And I had incessant fun fun of him in the training room because he’d come with foot injuries.
 I’m like, “Get it off!
-Don’t worry about it, know.
-You can be eight feet tall.
-Just take them off.”
+Don’t worry it, you know.
+You can be eight feet tall. take them off.”

 (Laughter)

-He didn’t find it humorous as I did, anyway.
-OK, now, these are my sprinting legs, made of carbon graphite, I said, and I’ve got to make sure I’ve got the right socket.
-No, I’ve so many legs in here.
-These are — do you to hold that actually?
+He didn’t find it as humorous as did, anyway.
+OK, now, these are my sprinting legs, of carbon graphite, like I said, and I’ve got make sure I’ve got the right socket.
+No, I’ve got so many legs in here.
+These are — you want to hold that actually?
 That’s another leg I have for, like, tennis and softball.
-It has shock absorber in it so it, like, “Shhhh,” makes this sound when you jump around on it.
-All right.
-And then this the silicon sheath I roll over, to keep it on.
-Which, when sweat, you know, I’m pistoning out of it.
+It a shock absorber in it so it, like, “Shhhh,” this neat sound when you jump around on it. right.
+And then this is the silicon sheath I roll over, keep it on.
+Which, when I sweat, you know, I’m pistoning out of it.

 AM: In these?